-(1) It is an offence for a male person to rape a girl or a woman.

-- (2) A male person commits the offence of rape if he has sexual intercourse with a girl or a woman under circumstances falling under any of the following descriptions: - (a) not being his wife, or being his wife who is separated from him without her consenting to it at the time of the sexual intercourse; - (b) with her consent where the consent has been obtained by the use of force, threats or intimidation by putting her in fear of death or of hurt or while she is in unlawful detention; - (c) with her consent when her consent has been obtained at a time when she was of unsound mind or was in a state of intoxication induced by any drugs, matter or thing, administered to her by the man or by some other person unless proved that there was prior consent between the two; - (d) with her consent when the man knows that he is not her husband, and that her consent is given because she has been made to believe that he is another man to whom, she is, or believes herself to be, lawfully married; - (e) with or without her consent when she is under eighteen years of age, unless the woman is his wife who is fifteen or more years of age and is not separated from the man. - (3) Whoever- - being a person in a position of authority, takes advantage of his official position, and commits rape on a girl or a woman in his official relationship or wrongfully restrains and commits rape on the girl or woman; - (b) being on the management or on the staff of a remand home or other place of custody, established by or under law, or of a women's or children's institution, takes advantage of his position and commits rape on any woman inmate of the remand home, place of custody or institution; - (c) being on the management or staff of a hospital, takes advantage of his position and commits rape on a girl or woman; - (d) being a traditional healer takes advantage of his position and commits rape on a girl or a woman who is his client for healing purposes; - (e) being a religious leader takes advantage of his position and commits rape on a girl or woman. - (4) For the purposes of proving the offence of rape- - (a) penetration however slight is sufficient to constitute the sexual intercourse necessary to the offence; and - (b) evidence of resistance such as physical injuries to the body is not necessary to prove that sexual intercourse took place without consent. - (5) For the purposes of this section spouses shall be deemed lawfully separated even if the separation is arranged by the family or clan members.
+- (1) It is an offence for a male person to rape a girl or a woman. - (2) A male person commits the offence of rape if he has sexual intercourse with a girl or a woman under circumstances falling under any of the following descriptions: - (a) not being his wife, or being his wife who is separated from him without her consenting to it at the time of the sexual intercourse; - (b) with her consent where the consent has been obtained by the use of force, threats or intimidation by putting her in fear of death or of hurt or while she is in unlawful detention; - (c) with her consent when her consent has been obtained at a time when she was of unsound mind or was in a state of intoxication induced by any drugs, matter or thing, administered to her by the man or by some other person unless proved that there was prior consent between the two; - (d) with her consent when the man knows that he is not her husband, and that her consent is given because she has been made to believe that he is another man to whom, she is, or believes herself to be, lawfully married; - (e) with or without her consent when she is under eighteen years of age, unless the woman is his wife who is fifteen or more years of age and is not separated from the man. - (3) Whoever- - (a) being a person in a position of authority, takes advantage of his official position, and commits rape on a girl or a woman in his official relationship or wrongfully restrains and commits rape on the girl or woman; - (b) being on the management or on the staff of a remand home or other place of custody, established by or under law, or of a women's or children's institution, takes advantage of his position and commits rape on any woman inmate of the remand home, place of custody or institution; - (c) being on the management or staff of a hospital, school, day care center, children's home or any other institution, organization or agency where there is a duty of care, takes advantage of his position and commits rape on a girl or woman;